 CONS

-Platform is too small for users with larger feet
+Platform may be too small for users with larger feet

 Acupressure surface is painful to use barefoot